The Ergohacks Verdict

 The Switch’s OS

 The system software on the Switch is minimalist and designed to let you access games and the e-store without anything extra.
 There is a way to share screenshots on Facebook and Twitter and a couple of utilities to manage storage space and connectivity, parental controls and a news program.
-There’s also a friends list that uses Nintendo’s antiquated Friend Codes system, which works, but isn’t user friendly.
-In the longer term Nintendo have said they will have some non-gaming programs such as Netflix, but there’s no timescale involved.
+There’s also a friends list that uses Nintendo’s antiquated Friend Codes system, which works but isn’t user-friendly.
+In the longer term, Nintendo has said they will have some non-gaming programs such as Netflix, but there’s no timescale involved.
 I’m not sure how much I’d use extra non-gaming programs on the Switch, although it would be good to have them available – a web browser in particular just seems sensible.

 Games on the Switch